by Richard William Nelson | Sep 3, 2015

 by Richard William Nelson | Jul 9, 2015

-The Influenza virus (pictured) species is one of the best-known and studied pathogens in the healthcare industry.
+The Influenza virus (pictured) is one of the best-known and studied pathogens in the healthcare industry.
 Infectious outbreaks of the virus, more commonly known as the flu, are legendary.

 Continue Reading